It’s a beautiful thing when a career and a passion come together

 Now that we’ve covered the other two sections of the closet, all we’re left with is the thread!

-A great way to keep your thread organized is by either purchasing or creating your own pegboard!
+A great way to keep your thread organized is by either purchasing or creating a pegboard!
 Having a pegboard to organize your thread is incredibly helpful as it not only gives you easy access to your thread but also gives great visibility of your colors.
 I would recommend putting your “every day” threads on the pegboard board and store other threads such as metallic or rayon in a separate area.

 Good luck with the start of your business!
-The next step of your Embroidery Legacy, starts here with ours.
+The next step of your Embroidery Legacy starts here with ours.